Girgetto/k8s-commands/README.md

 - `kubectl label pods <pod-name> key=value`: Add a new label to a pod.
   _For organizing and selecting subsets of resources._

+## Exposing Services

+Exposing your application in Kubernetes can be done using various types of Services.
+Here are commands related to creating and managing Services to expose your applications.

+### Creating a Service

+- `kubectl expose pod <pod-name> --port=<port> --name=<service-name>`: Create a Service to expose a pod on a specific port.
+  _Exposes a single pod._

+- `kubectl expose deployment <deployment-name> --type=NodePort --port=<port>`: Expose a deployment as a Service accessible outside the cluster.
+  _Creates a NodePort Service for broader access._

+### Inspecting Services

+- `kubectl get services`: List all Services in the current namespace.
+  _Shows all services and their types._

+- `kubectl describe service <service-name>`: Show detailed information about a Service.
+  _Provides endpoint, selector, and port details._

+## Managing Labels

+Labels are key-value pairs attached to objects, such as Pods and Deployments, which are used for organizing and selecting subsets of objects.

+### Adding Labels to Objects

+- `kubectl label pods <pod-name> key=value`: Add a new label to a Pod.
+  _Helps in categorizing and selecting pods for operations._

+- `kubectl label deployment <deployment-name> key=value`: Add a label to a Deployment.
+  _Useful for tracking versions or environments._

+### Modifying Labels

+- `kubectl label pods <pod-name> key=value --overwrite`: Update an existing label on a Pod.
+  _Adjusts categorization or selection criteria._

+### Filtering Resources by Labels

+- `kubectl get pods --selector=key=value`: List all Pods that match the given label selector.
+  _Enables targeted operations on a subset of resources._

+- `kubectl get all --selector=app=frontend`: List all resources labeled as `app=frontend`.
+  _Useful for comprehensive operations across resource types._

+### Removing Labels

+- `kubectl label pods <pod-name> key-`: Remove a label from a Pod.
+  _Cleans up or adjusts resource categorization._

 - `kubectl annotate pods <pod-name> key=value`: Add an annotation to a pod.
   _Stores additional, non-identifying information on resources._